Ebook Formats Explained for Beginners

 |Web App||Desktop App||Mobile Apps|

 |LMS Integration||Kotobee Cloud||Kotobee Cloud||Kotobee Cloud|

 If you want your books to be read online in internet browsers, then web apps are what you’re looking for.
 Because they run in the browser, they can be viewed on any computer or mobile device.
 You will need to have a website to host the web app.
 If you do not have your own website, don’t worry, because Kotobee provides hosting services.

 If you want your readers to run your ebook app on their computers, this is the option for you.
 Kotobee provides desktop apps for iOS, Windows, and Chromebooks.
 So you can create one ebook and export versions for each of the major operating systems.

 If you want your ebook app to be downloaded from the Appstore for iPhones, or the Play Store for Androids or the Windows Phone Store, then export mobile apps.
 Sounds like a big step?
 Don’t worry, we’ll guide you through when the time comes.

-All that applies to ebook apps above applies to ebook libraries as well.
+All that applies to ebook apps above also applies to ebook libraries as well.
 You first create your library, then add ebooks to your library.
 You can add books as a whole, or chapter by chapter.
 Then export your ebook library as web, desktop, and mobile apps.

 When to Decide